727800350/note/latex/computer/scheme.md

 For example(;; 表示注释):

-	;; Make a variable ‘x’ with initial numeric value 1.
+	;; Make a variable 'x' with initial numeric value 1.
 	(define x 1)

-	;; Make a variable ‘organization’ with an initial string value.
+	;; Make a variable 'organization' with an initial string value.
 	(define organization "Free Software Foundation")

 	;; change value, new-value can have different data type